mantou132/gem/packages/gem/docs/en/001-guide/002-advance/002-gem-element-more.md

 ## Memo

-In order to avoid performing some complex calculations when re-render, `memo` can execution of the callback when specified dependencies change, unlike the`effect`, `memo` execution before the `render`, so you should register in the `constructor` or `willMount`:
+In order to avoid performing some complex calculations when rerender, `@memo` can execution of the callback when specified dependencies change, unlike the `effect`, `memo` execution before the render.

 ```js
 // Omit import...